-REDCOM Sigma is a software-based call and session controller designed to increase the warfighter’s operational flexibility while reducing size, weight, and power (SWaP) requirements.
-Designed specifically for government and military users, Sigma’s feature set includes VoIP, Video (P2P), Chat/XMPP with Presence, Voice Conferencing, Unified Messaging, and full Multi-Level Precedence and Preemption (MLPP) support.
+REDCOM Sigma is a software-based C2 platform designed to increase the warfighter’s operational flexibility while reducing size, weight, and power (SWaP) requirements.
+Designed specifically for the tactical edge, Sigma’s feature set includes VoIP, Video (P2P), Chat/XMPP with Presence, Voice Conferencing, Transcoding, Unified Messaging, and full Multi-Level Precedence and Preemption (MLPP) support.
 REDCOM Sigma is based on open standards with a focus on security, reliability, and interoperability, and is listed on the DoDIN Approved Products List (APL).

 REDCOM’s role in supporting the U.S. Army’s modernization effort is focused on helping the Army achieve unified network transport.
 This is important because it facilitates multiple communication pathways in contested and congested environments for commanders while enabling faster and more informed command decisions.

 Michael Sofinowski, PdM Mission Network (M.N.), System Engineer recognizes REDCOM’s contributions to the Army’s network modernization and highlights the benefits of REDCOM Sigma.
 “It supports the coalition environment by having a nested voice capability across the services, and the video features meet the desires of staff element at multiple echelons of the Army,” Sofinowski states.
 “We are putting the ability to monitor and troubleshoot voice back into the hands of the warfighter.
 That is something that hasn’t been the case since 2005.”

 The U.S. Army selected REDCOM Sigma® for PEO C3T network modernization efforts due to the software’s small footprint, intuitive interface, resilient architecture, ability to interoperate with existing devices, and simple licensing model.